marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo/docs/ModernAppDemo_4.md

 }
 ```

-The <B>FlexViewWithTasks</B> is a generic view that displays any sort of "tile-like" sub-view that represents a single view model property.
+The **FlexViewWithTasks** is a generic view that displays any sort of "tile-like" sub-view that represents a single view model property.
 It is only derived for customization.
 The Create Account View adds a password comparison validator and a few buttons for the user to tap.
 That's the entire thing.

 The view model is also quite spare: